 What length of running shorts should I go for?

-While there are no hard and fast rules, different short lengths lend themselves to different purposes.
+Why do some runners wear short shorts, while others opt for longer, above the knee types?
+Well, there are pretty good reasons for both.
+There are no hard and fast rules but different short lengths lend themselves to different purposes.
 Have a look at some of the scenarios befitting the scale of short lengths.

 Shorts that finish high up the thigh provide the best ventilation and range of movement when you run, which is why they are favoured by competitive runners in general.
-They’re ideal for both sprinting and long distance road running (such as a marathon) as their technical construction, lightweight and non-restrictive cut make them the ideal choice for all-out performance.
+They’re ideal for both sprinting and long-distance road running (such as a marathon) as their technical construction, lightweight and non-restrictive cut makes them the ideal choice for all-out performance.

 For shorter running distances a longer short is often preferred.
 These shorts are also perfect for changeable conditions, as well as running off-road, offering you protection against debris or shrubs.
 It’s important, however, to ensure the material used will not retain heat or moisture and disrupt your comfort.
 Look for sweat-wicking fabrics and ventilation to ensure they don’t hamper your performance.
 This style of short is also more likely to have pockets for quick and easy storage.